irfanullahjan/cm3035-advanced-web-development/final/README.md

 There is room for a ton of improvements that could be made to the applications.
 These include area such as user experience, the architechture, performance, and code quality.
 Here are some ideas:

 1. The app still doesn't support a number of features that a basic social network is expected to provided.
-For example, ability to edit profile once signed up, edit posts, add images and other media to posts, retaining a history of messages in the database, ability to restrict the privacy of past posts, peer to peer messaging, etc.
+For example, ability to edit profile once signed up, edit posts, add images and other media to posts, retaining a history of messages in the database, ability to restrict the privacy of past posts, fine-grained control over what information is shared with others, etc.

+1. The use of Websockets is limited.
+The chat functionally currently only supports a single public lobby that is accessible to any authenticated user.
+For a social network, it is expected that people will be able to direct message others.
+This is not currently implemented.
+Also when a user recieves a friend request, they don't received a notification in this regard, and we can use Django channels to build a simple notification system where users are informed about the activity related to their profile in realtime.

 1. While we have restricted the users to only see their own posts or their friends however the frontend still makes unnecessary calls to `/user/{id}/posts` endpoint even if the profile being viewed is not a friend of the user.
 This could be prevented by adding another check in the `useEffect()` hook.